squ1dd13/CLEO-iOS/README.md

   `target/aarch64-apple-ios/debug`.
 * `--package` will create `cleo.deb` in the same folder as `cleo.dylib`.
 This can be used to install the tweak.
 * `--install` will install the tweak to a device.
 If you use `--package`, this will copy `cleo.deb` to the device and install it.
-Otherwise, it will just copy `cleo.dylib` onto the device, overwriting the previous `.dylib`. **If the device doesn't have CLEO installed yet, use `--package` on the first install.**
+Otherwise, it will just copy `cleo.dylib` and `cleo.plist` onto the device, overwriting the previous versions of those files. **If the device doesn't have CLEO installed yet, use `--package` on the first install.**

-`build.sh` relies on a few environment variables to work.
+`build.py` relies on a few environment variables to work.
 In order to use `--install`, you must first set `CLEO_INSTALL_HOST` to either the hostname or IP address of the device the tweak should be installed to.
-This should be pretty much platform-independent.

-You'll need a few tools, so see below for how you can get them on your platform.
-* Apple's build of `clang`
-* `ldid`
-* `dpkg-deb`
+There are other variables too, but the values for these depend on your platform.

+See below for platform-specific instructions.

 ### Linux
 On my Manjaro machine there was not a lot of setup required to build CLEO.
-The main thing you need is an iOS toolchain.
+The main thing you need is an iOS toolchain, because we need `clang` and `ldid` in order to create a .dylib from the .ar file that `rustc` gives us.

 I use [Sam Bingner's Linux iOS toolchain](https://github.com/sbingner/llvm-project), which has worked for me on both Ubuntu and Manjaro, and I've been using it since the original C++ CLEO.
 You